 Here are twelve tips from ecommerce experts around the world to help you develop your own product sourcing strategy.
 Great general advice.
 Read it here.

 Posts about sourcing products from China, particularly for private labeling, are some of the most popular on the site.
 Of course you can import products without private labeling (to sell as generics or to resell a foreign brand, for example).
 You can also source products domestically to private label.
 So importing and private labeling are not the same thing, but a lot of the time they do go hand-in-hand.

 - How To Attend a Chinese Trade Show Like a Pro.
 Gary Huang gives a lot of practical advice on making the most of trade shows.

 - Hard Lessons Learned on My Sourcing Trip to China and the Canton Fair.
 Danny McMillan gives a blow-by-blow account of his visit to China and Hong Kong.

-- How to Find Chinese Suppliers Beyond Alibaba.
+- Alibaba Alternatives: 10 Other Ways to Source Products from China.
 Gary Huang again, spelling out some of the best ways to source from China without using Alibaba.

 - 3 Different Types of Chinese Suppliers: Which is Right for You?
 Ashish Monga explains the differences between manufacturers, trading companies, and sourcing companies.

 - Working With Chinese Suppliers: Myths and Facts.
 Mark Houng covers 11 common misconceptions about Chinese suppliers.

 Also take a look at our posts on private labeling.